 Adult dogs and cats: Deworm every 3 months.

 Pregnant pets can be dewormed through pregnancy and during whelping.
 This decreases the number of worms that can be passed to the young.
 Unfortunately, deworming medication does not kill hookworms and roundworms that remain hiding (encysted) within the mother's muscle tissues.

 Puppies and kittens started on heartworm medications that contain intestinal wormers do not need to be dewormed every 2 weeks.
-No heartworm medications are effective against tapeworms, which puppies and kittens get from fleas.
-Either protect them with flea medications or deworm for tapeworms every 3 months.
+Not all heartworm medications are effective against tapeworms, which puppies and kittens get from fleas.
+However, both Interceptor Plus and Iverhart Max protect dogs from tapeworms.
+Other options include, either protecting them with flea medications or deworming for tapeworms every 3 months.